LabVIEW-DCAF/Documentation/Trunk/Getting Started Material/Hands On/Hands-On_2/DCAF_Hands_On_2.md

 |:--:|
 |*Figure 1.14*

-7. Save the module project and close it.
+7. Save the VI and module project.
+Close the project since now we will use this module from a separate project.

 ### Part D: Running and Configuring the Module